Performance management policy template

 Ongoing feedback

-Regular check-ins, coaching and informal feedback.
+Regular check-ins, coaching and informal feedback between reviews.

 Performance ratings

-How performance is assessed and rated.
+How performance is assessed and rated, with clear definitions.

 Performance improvement